-Right off the bat, the season that Derrick Rose put together back in 2010-11 was spectacular.
+The season that Derrick Rose put together back in 2010-11 was spectacular.
 He was playing a style that no one had seen before — hyper-athletic point guards with the perfect blend of finesse and power weren’t common like they are today, and Rose was a pioneer.

 It’s easy to see why he brought home the Maurice Podoloff Trophy, but he wasn’t the best player in the league that year.
-That title belonged to LeBron James, who was fresh off winning back-to-back MVPs.
-That begs the question — is it possible that the voters gave Rose the award so that they didn’t have to give it James?
+That title belonged to LeBron James, who was fresh off winning back-to-back MVPs, which begs the question — is it possible that the voters gave Rose the award so that they didn’t have to give it James?
 (Now that we’re in 2017, LeBron would’ve won five-straight MVPs if it played how differently.
 It’s incredible.)

-Rose (113), James (four), Dwight Howard (three) and Kobe Bryant (one) were the four guys who received first place votes, and I don’t believe there would’ve been an issue if any of them took home the award.
+Rose (113), James (four), Dwight Howard (three) and Kobe Bryant (one) were the four guys who received first-place votes, and I don’t believe there would’ve been an issue if any of them took home the award.

 If I were voting, my vote would go to LeBron because his numbers were better all-around and the Miami Heat thoroughly dismantled the Bulls in the Eastern Conference Finals.
 (Unfortunately, the latter part of my justification doesn’t mean much because the award is wrongly handed out before the postseason concludes.)
 James significantly outplayed Rose on both ends of the court and made the five-game series as painless as possible.